Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 ~ The Picture or the Lover’s Resolution’, Samuel Taylor Coleridge (1772-1834)

-Arbor Day is celebrated worldwide on various dates.
-In the Northern hemisphere, many Arbor Days are designated in the April/May timeframe and are celebrated by the planting of trees.
+Arbor Day is celebrated worldwide on various dates, and in the northern hemisphere most often in April and May, marked by the planting of trees in the spring time.
 One of the first trees to come into leaf, birch trees are long associated with the emergence of spring and fertility.
-The fires of the celebrations of Beltane, the second, summer half of the Celtic year were ritually made of birch and oak, and a birch tree was often used as a, sometimes living maypole.
+The fires of the celebrations of upcoming Beltane, which marks the second half of the Celtic year were ritually made of birch and oak, with a birch tree often used as living maypole.
 According to Scottish Highland folklore, barren cows herded with a birch stick would become fertile, or already pregnant cows would be protected to bear healthy calves.
 The Gaelic word for birch (Beithe) is widespread in Highland place names such as Glen an Beithe in Argyll, Loch a Bhealaich Bheithe in Inverness-shire, and Beith in Sutherland.
 Birch tree wine, a spirit still produced in the Highlands, begins with the tapping of Birch trees when the sap rises during the very short period when it can be harvested. 🌳

 The Spanish village of Mondoñedo held the first documented arbor plantation festival in the world organized by its mayor in 1594.
 The place is known today as Alameda de los Remedios and remains planted with lime and horse-chestnut trees.

 Today, many countries celebrate arbor day, usually in the spring.
 The customary observance is to plant a tree.
 On the first Arbor Day in the United States, April 10, 1872, an estimated one million trees were planted.

 By designer, Carol A.L.
 Martin, this tartan evokes the colours and setting of the magical white birch.